craigbarnes/dte/docs/dte.md

     set appropriately.

 `-b` _rcname_
-:   Dump the contents of the built-in rc or syntax file named _rcname_
+:   Dump the contents of the built-in config or syntax file named
-    and exit.
+    _rcname_ and exit.

 `-B`
 :   Print a list of all built-in config names that can be used with the
     `-b` option and exit.

 `-H`
-:   Don't load history files at startup or save history files on exit (see
+:   Don't load [history files] at startup or save history files on
-    `FILES` section below).
+    exit (see below).
 History features will work as usual but will be in-memory only and not persisted to the filesystem.

 `-R`
-:   Don't read the rc file.
+:   Don't read the [rc file].

 `-K`
 :   Start in a special mode that continuously reads input and prints the